mattgaskey/site-simple/blog/posts/001 - Happy Accidents/blogpost.md

 ```

 I don't believe I can write a formula to model this pattern, but I can write a function!
-First, I need to see if the expected permutations have any kind of pattern when set
+First, I need to see if the expected permutations have any kind of pattern when we update our array.
-into our array.
 That is, does each click result in the same kind of change in the array?

 Let's see: